stolostron/rhacm-docs/console/console.md

 ## Overview
 {: #mcm_overview}

 Use the Overview page to view, manage, and reorganize the dashboard of your cluster information.
 You can view details of your clusters and other cloud service providers that {{site.data.keyword.mcm_notm}} supports.
-You can also view details about your applications.
 The Overview dashboard is continuously refreshed in real time.
 {: shortdesc}

 ### Reorganizing your dashboard